maxstackrosenblum/rhino-hospital-kiroween/README.md

 **What we actually did:**
 - ✅ Monday: rhino.ai extraction + Kiro specifications
 - ✅ Tuesday-Wednesday: Implementation with continuous verification
-- ✅ Thursday morning: Testing, polish, and deployment
+- ✅ Thursday: Testing, polish, and deployment
-- ✅ **Total: 3.5 business days**
+- ✅ **Total: 4 business days**

 That's not a typo.
-Three and a half days of normal 9-5 work.
+Four days of normal 9-5 work.
 No crunch time.
 No all-nighters.
 No pizza-fueled coding marathons.
 Just structured, specification-driven development with AI assistance.

 ### Technical Architecture